-- An applicant who has already drawn down previous feasibility funding for the same project from any state agency (as outlined above), will only be eligible to receive the New Frontiers stipend if they can demonstrate, at the time of application, that receipt of the stipend will bring their project to the next stage of development.
+- An applicant who has already drawn down previous feasibility funding for the same project from any state agency (as outlined above), will only be eligible to receive the New Frontiers tax-free allowance if they can demonstrate, at the time of application, that receipt of the allowance will bring their project to the next stage of development.

 Local Enterprise Office (LEO) Priming /Business Development Grants

-- There can, however, be an overlap in funding between being in receipt of the New Frontiers stipend and the LEO Priming Grant ONLY for the element covering salary costs for full-time jobs created for an additional employee (i.e., an employee who is not the promoter who is in receipt of the New Frontiers stipend or a co-founder).
+- There can, however, be an overlap in funding between being in receipt of the New Frontiers allowance and the LEO Priming Grant ONLY for the element covering salary costs for full-time jobs created for an additional employee (i.e., an employee who is not the promoter who is in receipt of the New Frontiers allowance or a co-founder).

 Pre-Seed Startup Fund (PSSF)

-- If a New Frontiers participant is in receipt of the New Frontiers stipend and is also subsequently successful in being offered Enterprise Ireland’s PSSF, the stipend will be cancelled at the stage that the PSSF offer has been accepted.
-The participant will, however, be allowed to continue the New Frontiers programme without the stipend.
+- If a New Frontiers participant is in receipt of the New Frontiers allowance and is also subsequently successful in being offered Enterprise Ireland’s PSSF, the allowance will be cancelled at the stage that the PSSF offer has been accepted.
+The participant will, however, be allowed to continue the New Frontiers programme without the allowance.